Duress Badges for Healthcare Staff: Activation Methods and What to Test

 MarkerWhat It Means

-Independent network pathThe badge operates on its own network, typically a BLE mesh, rather than the facility's Wi-Fi.
-Wi-Fi goes down during updates, gets throttled during peak hours, and drops in stairwells.
+Independent network pathThe badge operates on its own network, not the facility's Wi-Fi.
+Wi-Fi drops in stairwells, gets throttled during peak hours, and goes down during updates.
 A duress system sharing that infrastructure fails when the building does.

 Room-level, floor-certain locationStandalone BLE sensor networks deliver accuracy within about three meters and reliably identify which floor the alert came from [3].
-Wi-Fi-based location typically delivers ten-to-twenty-meter accuracy and can place an incident on the wrong floor [3].
+Wi-Fi-based location can place an incident on the wrong floor [3].
 Responders sent to the wrong floor aren't responding.
 They're searching.

 Battery life measured in yearsRechargeable badges needing daily charging create a maintenance burden that compounds across hundreds of devices.
-Coin-cell batteries with multi-year life spans eliminate that failure mode.
-The badge works on a timeline of years, not hours.
+Coin-cell batteries with multi-year life eliminate that failure mode.

-Silent activationDuring a confrontation, an audible alarm tells the aggressor help has been called.
+Silent activationAn audible alarm tells the aggressor help has been called.
 A silent alert brings help without escalating the situation.

 Our duress badge runs on an independent wireless network with room-level location that activates only when pressed.